dbaarda/workspace-tools/3DPrinting.md

   v is the nozzle velocity in mm/s
 ```

-Note for a constant track width at steady state where extruder velocity `ve` equals
+Note for a constant track width at steady state where extruder velocity `ve`
-nozzle flow velocity `nv` we get;
+equals nozzle flow velocity `nv` we get;

 ```python
   Pe = Kf*ve + Cf
   Cf = Kb*Db
 ```

-This is the Linear Advance model with a constant offset, which so far appears
+This is a Linear Advance model with a constant offset that depends on the line
-to match what I've seen.
-Note the constant offset will vary as a function of
+width (and material, and nozzle temp, and ...), which so far appears to match
-the target track-width and probably layer height.
+what I've seen.

 Note in earlier work on this I included a `Cb` constant offset for the
 backpressure, but I've adbandoned it because it makes no difference to, and is
 impossible to distinguish from, additional `Re` retraction.

-To validate and calibrate this model we need to measure Pe to see how it
+To validate and calibrate this model we need to measure `Pe` to see how it
 varies with other variables.
-Measuring Pe can be done by pre-applying
+Measuring `Pe` can be done by pre-applying
-different Pe values with a restore before printing a line, and seeing which Pe
+different `Pe` values with a restore before printing a line, and seeing which
-gives a good consistent line, or applying different retract values after a
+Pe gives a good consistent line, or applying different retract values after a
 printed line has stabilized and seeing how much retraction is required to
 relieve the pressure.